What you will be able to do:

 This section will be expanded much further soon, with more texts, curated images, and activities.

 Document Collection (#4) Industrialization - Facts, Capitalism, Factors/changes

-Tracing Project: Black Histories within Quebec History
+Tracing Project: Black Histories within the Quebec History Program

 Example document pages in our larger document collection above: